Sabra and Shatila massacre: Lead-up events

+Massacre

 An hour later, 1,500 militiamen assembled at Beirut International Airport, then occupied by Israel.
 Under the command of Elie Hobeika, they began moving towards the area in IDF-supplied jeeps, some bearing weapons provided by Israel, following Israeli guidance on how to enter it.
 The forces were mostly Phalangist, though there were some men from Saad Haddad's "Free Lebanon forces".
 According to Ariel Sharon and Elie Hobeika's bodyguard, the Phalangists were given "harsh and clear" warnings about harming civilians.
 However, it was by then known that the Phalangists presented a special security risk for Palestinians.
 It was published in the edition of 1 September of Bamahane, the IDF newspaper, that a Phalangist told an Israeli official: "[T]he question we are putting to ourselves is—how to begin, by raping or killing?"
 A US envoy to the Middle East expressed horror after being told of Sharon's plans to send the Phalangists inside the camps, and Israeli officials themselves acknowledged the situation could trigger "relentless slaughter".

-The first unit of 150 Phalangists entered Sabra and Shatila at 18:00.
-A battle ensued that at times Palestinians claim involved lining up Palestinians for execution.
+The first unit of 150 Phalangists entered Sabra and Shatila at sunset on Thursday, 16 September.
+They entered the homes of the camp residents and began shooting and raping them, often taking groups outside and lining them up for execution.
 During the night, the Israeli forces fired illuminating flares over the area.
 According to a Dutch nurse, the camp was as bright as "a sports stadium during a football game".

 At 19:30, the Israeli Cabinet convened and was informed that the Phalangist commanders had been informed that their men must participate in the operation and fight, and enter the extremity of Sabra, while the IDF would guarantee the success of their operation though not participate in it.
 The Phalangists were to go in there "with their own methods".
 After Gemayel's assassination there were two possibilities, either the Phalange would collapse or they would undertake revenge, having killed Druze for that reason earlier that day.
 With regard to this second possibility, it was noted, 'it will be an eruption the likes of which has never been seen; I can already see in their eyes what they are waiting for.'
-'Revenge' was what Bashir Gemayel's brother had called for at the funeral earlier.
-Levy commented: 'the Phalangists are already entering a certain neighborhood – and I know what the meaning of revenge is for them, what kind of slaughter.
+'Revenge' was what Bachir Gemayel's brother had called for at the funeral earlier.
+Levy commented: 'the Phalangists are already entering a certain neighborhood—and I know what the meaning of revenge is for them, what kind of slaughter.
 Then no one will believe we went in to create order there, and we will bear the blame.
-Therefore, I think that we are liable here to get into a situation in which we will be blamed, and our explanations will not stand up ... " The press release that followed reads:
+Therefore, I think that we are liable here to get into a situation in which we will be blamed, and our explanations will not stand up ..."
+The press release that followed reads: